psychemedia/middle-english-romances/sir-orfeo.md

 "The wolves had gnawed him flesh and bone;
 His harp was lying in the snow.
 'Tis full ten weary years agone."
-" Oh," cried the steward, " dost thou know
+"Oh," cried the steward, " dost thou know
 That was my lord, Sir Orfeo!
 Alas! now am I all forlorn.
 My lord is lost! ah, me is woe!